Skip to content

 Before You Start / Safety

-• Replace plugs one cylinder at a time to avoid wiring/coil mix-ups.
+• Service one cylinder at a time to avoid lead/coil mix-ups.

 Required Tools